The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 Q. I am a 20 year old college student with no health insurance, can I qualify for Medicaid?

 A. Unfortunately, we do not have a program that will fit your needs at this time.
-However, if you have medical needs in the future, contact the Georgia Partnership for Caring at 1-800-982-4723 for more information.
+Georgia opted to not expand Medicaid for persons ages 19-64.
+However, if you have medical needs in the future, contact http://www needymeds.org/free_clinics.taf for free, low-income sliding-scale clinics who provide pregnancy, pediatric and medical services to all income levels, uninsured and the underinsured.
+You may search by ZIP Code or state to find clinics in your area.

 Q. Which newborns are automatically eligible for Medicaid?